gamma-opt/website_research_team/content/publication/andrade-2019/index.md

 # Categories
 #  These asociate the publications with the icons representing reearch topics and application areas
-categories: [Efficient formulation and solution methods, Production and operations planning]
+categories: [Efficient formulation and solution methods]

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.